influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/_index.md

 - A template describes a set of resources in a text file outside of InfluxDB.
 When you apply a template, a stack is automatically created to manage the applied template resources.
 - Stacks add, modify or delete resources in an instance.
-- Templates do not recognize resources already in an instance.
+- Templates do not recognize resources in an instance.
 All resources in the template are added, creating duplicate resources if a resource already exists.
   {{% /note %}}

 ## Review ideal use cases for InfluxDB stacks